-Deep vein thrombosis is a serious condition in which a clot occurs in the deep veins of the leg, usually following either leg injury or a period of enforced immobilisation.
+Deep vein thrombosis is a serious condition in which a clot occurs in the deep veins of the leg.

+If this unhappy condition occurs it is usually following either leg injury or a period of enforced immobilisation.
 The reason why immobilisation can cause DVT is that the leg veins have no integral pump - the veins rely on the pumping action of the leg muscles to circulate the blood, with valves in the veins preventing the blood from sinking back down.

-After injury or surgery the propensity of the blood to clot increases, and resting up dimishes the pumping action of the legs.
+After injury or surgery the propensity of the blood to clot increases, and resting up diminishes the pumping action of the legs.
 Also a tourniquet may be used during leg surgery, stopping blood flow completely during this time.
 Thus surgery is a significant risk factor, and the big worry is that the clot may break free and shoot up to the lungs, causing ongoing breathlessness and even sudden post-operative death ('pulmonary embolus').